-Last year, Detroit Public School District saw student, teacher, and parent protest school conditions, perceived mistreatment of teachers, and other issues.
+Last year, Detroit Public School District saw students, teachers, and parents protest school conditions, perceived mistreatment of teachers, and other issues.
 Protests ranged from disagreement with Governor Snyder’s new plan to alleviate the debt, to parents wanting their students to go to mold-free schools.

-Protesting was happening all over the city, from teacher sick-outs to student walk-outs.
+Protesting was happening across the city, from teacher sick-outs to student walk-outs.

 These sick-outs closed 18 schools around the city, others could barely stay open.

 After two days of protests, emergency manager Darnell Earley attempted to intervene, urging teachers to return to classrooms and students to go back to school.
 Earley and the Michigan Senate chastised teacher for “putting politics before students.”